 William and Elizabeth were angora farmers themselves for 20 years (1987 – 2007) and operated under the UK government’s Department for Food, Environment and Rural Affairs (DEFRA) Code of Welfare for Farm Animals.
 Rabbits were sheared (like sheep) four times a year and in the summer this was done in public for tourists to see.
 No restraint was necessary and it was a stress-free process for rabbit and farmer.

-Nowadays they import the yarns spun to their own designs.
+Nowadays they commission spinners and import the yarns spun to their own designs.
 See About the Angora Wool We Use

 Their specialised thermal products are promptly despatched by mail order throughout the U.K. and abroad.
 They have customers as far apart as Cornwall, Kent, Anglesey, Eire, Belfast, Norwich, Merseyside, the Scottish Borders, as well as in the Orkney and Shetland Islands.